Pearl Jam: History

-Formation and early years (1984–1990)
+Background and formation (1984–1990)

-Stone Gossard and Jeff Ament were members of grunge band Green River during the mid-1980s.
-Green River toured and recorded to moderate success but disbanded in 1987 due to a stylistic division between the pair and bandmates Mark Arm and Steve Turner.
+Stone Gossard and Jeff Ament were members of Seattle-based grunge band Green River during the mid-1980s.
+Green River toured and recorded to moderate success, but disbanded in 1987 due to a stylistic division between the pair and bandmate Mark Arm.
 In late 1987, Gossard and Ament began playing with Malfunkshun vocalist Andrew Wood, eventually organizing the band Mother Love Bone.
-In 1988 and 1989, the band recorded and toured to increasing interest and found the support of the PolyGram record label, which signed the band in early 1989.
-Mother Love Bone's debut album, Apple, was released in July 1990, four months after Wood died of a heroin overdose.
+In 1988 and 1989, the band recorded and toured to increasing interest.
+PolyGram signed the band in late 1988.
+Mother Love Bone's debut album, Apple, was released in August 1990, five months after Wood died of a heroin overdose.

 Ament and Gossard were devastated by the death of Wood and the resulting demise of Mother Love Bone.
 Gossard spent his time afterwards writing material that was harder-edged than what he had been doing previously.
 After a few months, Gossard started practicing with fellow Seattle guitarist Mike McCready, whose band, Shadow, had broken up; McCready in turn encouraged Gossard to reconnect with Ament.
 After practicing for a while, the trio sent out a five-song demo tape in order to find a singer and a drummer.
 They gave former Red Hot Chili Peppers drummer Jack Irons the demo to see if he would be interested in joining the band and to distribute the demo to anyone he felt might fit the lead vocal position.